 Source: Bukhari 1:3

-Yet, his deep concern and worry for his Ummah (community) were profound, as highlighted in the Quran:
+Yet, he deeply cared and worried for his Ummah (community), as highlighted in the Quran:

 لَقَدْ جَآءَكُمْ رَسُولٌۭ مِّنْ أَنفُسِكُمْ عَزِيزٌ عَلَيْهِ مَا عَنِتُّمْ حَرِيصٌ عَلَيْكُم بِٱلْمُؤْمِنِينَ رَءُوفٌۭ رَّحِيمٌۭ ١٢٨